philipsun/summarization/README.md

 Another is for ranking sentences and do ROUGE scores using pyrouge in Windows platform.

-Please read the two notes for these two different packages. readme_paperparse.md for parsing articles.
+Please read the two notes for these two different packages.

+readme_paperparse.md for parsing articles.

+readme_rankingandsummarization.md for ranking networks and do ROUGE scoring.